janbeyatii/trustworthy-product-reviews-group24/README.md

 1. Clone the repository
 2. Set up your environment variables:
-   - Copy `.env.example` to `.env` (if it exists) or create a `.env` file
+   - create a `.env` file
-   - Add your Supabase credentials to the `.env` file
+   - Add Supabase credentials to the `.env` file
-3. Ensure `src/main/resources/application.properties` exists (it reads values from environment variables; no secrets are committed).
-4. Run the application: `mvn spring-boot:run`
+3. Run the application: `mvn spring-boot:run`
-5. Visit `http://localhost:8080` to see the landing page
+4. Visit `http://localhost:8080` to see the landing page

 ### Environment Variables